AriJalk/old-unity-solo-train-game/README.md

 ## Getting Started

-- Look into the `Modules` folder to explore reusable Unity systems.
+- Look into the `Assets/Modules` folder to explore reusable Unity systems.
-- Navigate to `Scripts/RulesSets/PrototypeGame` for a working example of how to define a complete game.
+- Navigate to `Assets/Scripts/RulesSets/PrototypeGame` for a working example of how to define a complete game.
-- Use `CommandManager`, state machines, and rule-specific events to define your own unique ruleset and flow.
+- Use `CommandManager`, `StateMachineManager`, and rule-specific events to define your own unique ruleset and flow.

 ---

 ## Demonstration

-> 🎥 A short gameplay video is available showing the mechanics of the **PrototypeGame**, including building, producing resources/retrieving cards, and transporting resources across a hex-based logistics map.
+> 🎥 A short gameplay video is available showing the mechanics of the **PrototypeGame**, including building, producing resources/retrieving cards, and transporting resources across a hex-based map.

 [![Watch the Demo on YouTube](https://img.youtube.com/vi/FLBy0de4PSg/hqdefault.jpg)](https://www.youtube.com/watch?v=FLBy0de4PSg)